 Building and maintaining a complete embedded analytics platform from scratch is not an easy task.
 It involves deep data analytics understanding and lots of work.
-To build your own product, you need to invest time and money in training a development team that may lack previous embedded analytics experience.
+To build your product, you must invest time and money in training a development team that may lack previous embedded analytics experience.

-There is a significant cost associated with building embedded analytics, which on average takes seven months to complete.
+A significant cost is associated with building embedded analytics, which takes seven months to complete on average.
 The estimated average cost is as much as $350k (based on average U.S. salaries).
 This includes: